diegopliebana/diegopliebana.github.io/_projects/tag.md

 The <strong>Tabletop Games Framework (TAG)</strong> is an open-source research platform for Artificial Intelligence in modern tabletop games.
 Unlike classical Game AI benchmarks centred on games such as Chess or Go, TAG focuses on modern designer board and card games, whose mechanics often combine stochasticity, hidden information, multiple players, asymmetric roles, resource management, large action spaces and complex strategic interactions.

-TAG provides a common software architecture in which games are implemented once and exposed through a unified interface to Artificial Intelligence algorithms.
-This makes it possible to investigate planning, optimisation, reinforcement learning, game analysis and automated playtesting across a diverse collection of games without developing a bespoke research environment for every experiment.
+TAG provides a common software architecture in which games are implemented once and exposed through a unified interface to AI players.
+This makes it possible to investigate planning, optimisation, reinforcement learning, game analysis and automated playtesting across a diverse collection of games without developing a bespoke research environment for every game.

 Since its introduction in 2020, TAG has grown from a framework containing a small collection of games into a substantial research ecosystem.
-It now supports dozens of tabletop games and has enabled several distinct research programmes, including a major body of work led by <strong>James Goodman</strong> on Monte Carlo Tree Search, multiplayer game analysis, skill and randomness, and AI-assisted game design, alongside research on Reinforcement Learning, automated game balancing and Large Language Models.
+It now supports dozens of tabletop games and has enabled several distinct research programmes, including a major body of work on Monte Carlo Tree Search, multiplayer game analysis, skill and randomness, and AI-assisted game design, alongside research on Reinforcement Learning, automated game balancing and Large Language Models.

 The same underlying technology has also moved beyond academic research through <strong>Tabletop R&D</strong>, a Queen Mary University of London spin-out applying automated simulation and game analysis to commercial tabletop game development.